csc301-fall-2020/team-project-15-ontario-parks/deliverable-3/README.md

 ## Instructions

-The backend application is hosted on heroku and we currently have one route (get all tourist attractions) that is functioning.
-If users are interested in accessing the API of our application, they can simply visit https://ontario-park.herokuapp.com/api/attractions.

-An APK file called Phase-2.apk has already been generated and placed at the deliverable-2 directory for you to load on an Android device.
+An APK file called ExploreOntario.apk has already been generated and placed in the directory for you to load on an Android device.

+### Categoroy Page
+- click on correspond category button to make the category selected (green implies it is active)

+- click on the category again will deactivate this category (grey implies it is inactive)

+- click *continue* to confirm the selection of categories and continue to the next page
 ### Map Page (Home page)

 - No registrations are needed.